Congratulations to Ciaran Dearie Quarry Brea Primary 7 September 2018 GEAAP’s Young Booze [...]

 GEAAP’s Woman’s Group provides women from the North East of Glasgow the opportunity to attend weekly support group meetings inviting them to partake in a wide range of activities.

-The GEAAP Woman’s group is for women from a range of diverse backgrounds, with many facing personal challenges such as: addiction issues, loneliness, poverty, physical and mental health issues, relationship difficulties, stress or low self-esteem.
+The GEAAP Woman’s Alcohol Support Group is for women from a range of diverse backgrounds, with many facing personal challenges such as: addiction issues, loneliness, poverty, physical and mental health issues, relationship difficulties, stress or low self-esteem.

 Through group activities the women gain confidence through developing new skills, socialise to make new friends and form a strong network of support for one another.
 It is a chance for the women to be surrounded by a friendly network of people, which can help each member move forward with their personal issues.
 It acts as a form of escapism from their daily lives.

-The weekly meet-up involves having lunch and is led by local women who share their own experiences as well as invited tutors who provide specialised knowledge and skills.
+The weekly meet-up of the alcohol support group involves having lunch and is led by local women who share their own experiences as well as invited tutors who provide specialised knowledge and skills.
 The group provides each of the women with personal time to strengthen self-worth, self-esteem, increase confidence levels and socialisation skills.

-The group activities are relaxed, enjoyable and all take place in a safe and secure environment.
+The alcohol support group activities are relaxed, enjoyable and all take place in a safe and secure environment.

-The women all gain new knowledge and skills related to a wide range of issues and the reassuring feeling of being accepted has an overall impact on personal well-being & the intimate group allows the women to form strong bonds with loneliness being reduced as problems are shared amongst one another.
+The women all gain new knowledge and skills related to a wide range of issues and the reassuring feeling of being accepted has an overall impact on personal well-being & the intimate alcohol support group allows the women to form strong bonds with loneliness being reduced as problems are shared amongst one another.
+This aids in recovery and overall wellbeing for the members.

 Need Some Advice?